demonnic/muddler/README.md

 First, if you need help come find me on my discord: <https://discord.gg/SRRBpbxe34>
-It is probably the fastest way to get ahold of me and get a resolution to your issue. muddler largely relies upon adherence to the muddler convention.
+It is probably the fastest way to get ahold of me and get a resolution to your issue.
+Second, starting with muddler 0.13 you can now use the `--generate` switch to interactively create a file tree, or `--default` to create a full, default file tree to start with.
+You should still familiarize yourself with the following information though.

+muddler largely relies upon adherence to the muddler convention.
 For instance, the filetree for animated timers looks like this:

 ```txt